h-sehee/math308-binary-game/docs/egdd.md

 - Gain a profit after a shift:
 - Description: Failure to deliver a dish in accordance with the respective scheduling algorithm, or failure to make the dish properly will result in a loss of profit, potentially going negative.
 By following the algorithm correctly, the player will be able to end the shift with a positive profit.
 - Alignment: Gaining a profit primarily reflects the player’s ability to understand and implement the scheduling algorithm.
 - Advance to the next day:
 - Description: If the restaurant does not make a profit with the given algorithm, the player will have to repeat that shift (day) via performing another service using that algorithm.
 - Alignment: By advancing the days, the player is able to follow the algorithm correctly, and therefore most likely grasps its concepts.
-- Advance to the next day:
-   - Description: If the restaurant does not make a profit with the given algorithm, the player will have to repeat that shift (day) via performing another service using that algorithm.
-   - Alignment: By advancing the days, the player is able to follow the algorithm correctly, and therefore most likely grasps its concepts.
+- Beat your best score (profit):
+- Description: In the competitive mode, players will have free-reign to manage their dish scheduling in order to achieve the best profit.
+- Alignment: By granting players this freedom to mix and match techniques, they will start to see certain use cases for scheduling algorithms, and why some might be favored over others.

 # Procedures/Actions

-*Describe the control scheme and what actions a user can take in the game.*
+Besides typing in their username, players will use their pointer to primarily interact with the game.
+These interactions include:
+- Clicking through the talking head text/cutscenes to read information about a certain algorithm
+- Dragging parts of a dish to different stations
+- Dragging from one station to another to transfer a part of a dish
+- Clicking and dragging a ticket to the “CURRENT ORDER” area to change which dish you are currently working on (which job you are running)

 # Rules

-*What resources are available to the player that they make use of?
-How does this affect gameplay?
-How are these resources finite?*
+- If a player drags the wrong ticket to the “CURRENT ORDER” section, their profit goes down (in career mode)
+- If a player drags a part of a dish to the wrong station, their profit goes down
+- If a player successfully completes a dish, their profit goes up
+- If a player completes a dish out of order, their profit goes down (in career mode)
+- The new ticket(s) that appear when a dish is completed will be randomly chosen in no specific order, as it is the job of the scheduler (the player) to choose the order

 # Objects/Entities

-*What other things are in the world that you need to design?
-These may or may not directly translate to actual objects and classes.*
+- Ticket line which represents the queue of jobs lined up to be scheduled by the OS
+- A single ticket entity, which lists components of the dish it tells you to make
+- A stove entity, which can only complete parts of a dish that require it
+- An oven entity, which can only complete parts of a dish that require it
+- A cutting-board entity, ‘’
+- A sink entity, ‘’
+- A fridge object, which contains all possible meats you need for dishes
+- A pantry object, which contains all other possible ingredients you need for dishes
+- A metric report object, which tracks the dish response and turnaround time of your scheduling
+- A few chef entities, which autonomously move to the stations you have parts of dishes assigned to
+- A service table entity, which is where you drag the final project to be checked
+- A waiter entity, which runs up and grabs the food you put on the service entity
+- A talking-head entity, which provides you exposition and occasional hints/instructions
+- A dish object, which has a list of required dish components
+- A dish component object, which has a duration till completion field and required station

 ## Core Gameplay Mechanics (Detailed)